Fifteen years after my first tentative steps into photography, The Woman did what she does. Out of the blue, she bought me a camera for my birthday.

 Or The Number One Son

 A photograph is the antithetical symbiosis of jazz.
 Photography is skill and inspiration frozen in time.
-Jazz is skill and inspiration experienced in the evanescent moment, best if absorbed, diminished by the attempt to capture it.
+Jazz is skill and inspiration launched into the evanescent moment, best if absorbed, diminished by the attempt to capture it.
 Both are an exercise in simultaneously embracing and letting go.

 And that is the lesson of life.
 A balance of owning and releasing.